On the topological K-theory of twisted equivariant perfect complexes: The comparison map

-the right-most vertical map is given by the same formula as $\Phi_k$, and we abuse notation by referring to it with the same notation.
-It's easy to check that the diagrams
+The middle two vertical maps are given by the same formula as $\Phi_k$, and we abuse notation by referring to them with the same symbol.
+The horizontal maps are all the canonical ones.